 #4 – Make a Fold-Out Bullet Journal Key

-Whether you are wanting an icon key or a color coding key, this is one of those bullet journal hacks that will get the job done.
+Whether you are wanting an icon key or a color coding key, this is one of those bullet journal ideas that will get the job done.
 I simply tape this little piece of paper in the back of my bullet journal so I can easily fold it out.
-And what’s better, it matches with the placement of my washi color coding so I can see exactly where to place my tape!
+And what’s better, it matches the placement of my washi color coding so I can see exactly where to place my tape!

 #5 – Mark Special Collections with Special Washi

-If you are working on some type of long-term project like wedding planning or a term paper, this hack is for you.
+If you are working on some type of long-term projects like wedding planning or a term paper, this hack is for you.
 For each page that features important notes, lists, or plans about your big project, just mark the corner of the page with some fancy washi.
 Use the same fancy washi throughout so you can quickly identify your project.
 You can grab this set of thin washi here, or check out this Etsy shop for a ton of cute options!

 #6 – Go Dutch